alisaitteke/typebot-vue/readme.md

 ### Why Custom Component Names?
 Normally, the component names would follow the standard naming convention like ```typebot-standard```.
 However, to avoid conflicts with Typebot's own DOM objects and naming conventions, we used custom names such as ```type-bot-standard```, ```type-bot-popup```, and ```type-bot-bubble```.
 This small adjustment ensures smooth integration and prevents any potential issues with Typebot’s internal structure.

+---
+# Disclaimer
+This project is an unofficial Vue.js plugin for integrating Typebot into web applications.
+[Typebot](https://typebot.io/) is a registered trademark of its respective owners.
+This plugin is not affiliated with or endorsed by the [Typebot](https://typebot.io/) team.
+For official information, please visit [typebot.io](https://typebot.io/).